 Commonly prescribed medications for fibromyalgia include antidepressants (amitriptyline, nortriptyline, duloxetine, milnacipran), muscle relaxants (cyclobenzaprine), and anticonvulsants (pregabalin, gabapentin).
 What works for one person may not work for someone else, so doctors sometimes try different medicines or a combination of them.

 A new treatment is also in the works.
 IMC-1, which is being developed by Innovative Med Concepts, combines two drugs that target the herpes virus.
 Together, they appear to be effective against fibromyalgia.
 In 2016, the U.S. Food and Drug Administration fast-tracked the medication’s development.
-A phase 2 trial to check the hypotheses that chronic herpes simplex virus type 1 may be one of the underlying causes of fibromyalgia is now complete, and a phase 3 trial is expected to begin later this year.
+A phase 2 trial to check the hypotheses that chronic herpes simplex virus type 1 may be one of the underlying causes of fibromyalgia is now complete, and a phase 3 trial is expected to begin soon.

 Deficiencies in vitamins B12 and D are common among fibromyalgia patients.
 King, for example, had a deficiency in B12 and dangerously low levels of D. Doctors often suggest B12 injections and D supplements.
 There are two types of vitamin B12, and Dr. Paul Cheney of the Cheney Clinic in North Carolina suggests daily injections of hydroxycobalamin.
 The high dosage acts as a detoxifier, can assist with sleep, and provides some pain relief.